what3words/w3w-swift-wrapper/README.md

 * determine the currently support 3 word address languages.
 * autosuggest functionality to convert a spoken 3 word address (via voiceAPI) to a list of valid 3 word addresses

+#### TLDR:

-TLDR: You can find a short tutorial [here](Documentation/tutorial.md) that will show you how to get minimally set up and running.
+You can find a short tutorial [here](Documentation/tutorial.md) that will show you how to get minimally set up and running.

+#### Objective-C

+This package also contains an Objective-C compatible version, `What3WordsObjC` - see the `ObjectiveC` project in [Examples/ObjectiveC/ObjectiveC.xcodeproj](./Examples/ObjectiveC/ObjectiveC.xcodeproj)

 # OS Requirements

 This package works with:

- * macOS version 10.13 or higher
+ * macOS version 10.10 or higher
  * iOS version 9 or higher
  * tvOS version 11 or higher
  * watchOS version 2 or higher